mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * click button in tab of the file that shows side by side rectangles and a magnifying glass
 * stays up to date with changes in tab containing raw Markdown
-* when finshed, close the preview tab
+* when finished, close the preview tab
 * Prettier formats Markdown if you have it configured to "formatOnSave"
   * renumbers ordered lists and more
   * see "Prettier extension" below